jiangziyan-693/EASY-MNIST/README.md

 EPOCHS: 10
 LEARNING_RATE: 0.0001
 ACTIVATION_FUNCTION: 'ReLU' # 'ReLU' or 'Sigmoid' or 'Tanh'
+NET_STRUCTURE: 'FC' # 'CNN' or 'FC'
 ```

 * `BATCH_SIZE`: control the number of samples processed before the model's internal parameters are updated.
 * `EPOCHS`: controls the number of complete passes through the entire training dataset.
 * `LEARNING_RATE`: controls the speed at which a model's weights are updated during training.
 * `ACTIVATION_FUCTION`: controls the output of a neural network node by introducing non-linearity.
+* `NET_STRUCTURE`:define the deeplearning structure you want to use.

 ## Run